 In his stories, the Kenyan 2018 Entertainment Industry Award talks candidly of his personal experiences, including how he proposed to Nyawira, his wife.
 He talks of the hiccups he has encountered in his line of work, for example, how they played gullibly with his co-director, Philip Karanja, and lost millions of shillings to scoundrels in a business deal.

 “To be honest, during the initial stages, I just set out to have fun.
 I didn’t think that I would end up moving the proverbial needle in the industry.
-But over time, I’ve realized that the market, in this ecosystem, responds positively to work that is educative, entertaining, and inspirational,” Mutua explained.
+But over time, I’ve realised that the market, in this ecosystem, responds positively to work that is educative, entertaining, and inspirational,” Mutua explained.

 “For us, it's often said, if you do what you love, you’ll never work a day in your life,” he said.